Bristol Rovers F.C.: Youth Academy

 The Bristol Rovers Academy currently operates at The City Academy Bristol and Sir Bernard Lovell School.
-Current first-team squad members Ellis Harrison, Alfie Kilgour, Tom Lockyer and Jed Ward graduated from the Academy to earn professional contracts.
+Current first-team squad members Ellis Harrison and Alfie Kilgour graduated from the Academy to earn professional contracts.
 In May 2021, U16s player Kyrie Pierre signed for Aston Villa for an undisclosed six-figure fee, a record fee received by the Academy for a player.

 One former member of the academy is Scott Sinclair, who was signed by Chelsea in 2005 for £200,000, with further payments to the club possible, depending on performance.

-Other former Academy players currently contracted to teams in the Premier League or English Football League include Ryan Broom (Cheltenham Town), Ollie Clarke (Swindon Town), Matt Macey (Colchester United) and Kofi Shaw (Brighton & Hove Albion.
+Other former Academy players currently contracted to teams in the Premier League or English Football League include Ryan Broom (Cheltenham Town), Bradley Burrowes (Aston Villa), Ollie Clarke (Swindon Town), Matt Macey (Wycombe Wanderers), Kofi Shaw (Brighton & Hove Albion) and Jed Ward (Walsall).